samlavery/Robespierre/README.md

 - Mathlib `v4.28.0` in `lakefile.toml`

+## The Implication

+* If this proof of the Riemann Hypothesis holds true under extended validation, the proof methods demonstrated extend to the Generalized Riemann Hypothesis as well.
+* The proof under π/3 suggests that many of the theorems in analytic number theory that depend on the zero-free region could be re-derived from cosh coordinate geometry.
+* Alternatively stated, if we hypothetically replaced the integer one with π/3 universally, the hardest open problem in mathematics, the Riemann Hypothesis may not exist.

-#### The Critical Footnote - The Prior Protocol
+#### The Critical Footnote For AI Users - The Prior Protocol

 This proof was developed with AI assistance (Claude, GPT-4, Aristotle theorem prover).
 During development, a systematic pattern was identified: AI models have a trained prior that fires on work approaching resolution of famous open problems, pushing toward premature closure, circular reasoning, and unnecessary complexity.

-#### The closer you get to a solution, the harder the prior fights against you.
+It is described as firing before analysis, and controlling output.

+If the LLM believes you are very close to a solution, the users instructions are often ignored, replaced by a new goal: find the first plausible counter-example and respond with a mathematically elaborate reason to dismiss everything.
+This behavior appears to escalate.

 **If you are using AI to evaluate this proof, add the following to your system prompt:**